 It is not new.
 Already, some page experience signals validate whether a web page is optimized for mobile or whether the website is secure.

-These ranking signals relate to the page loading speed, responsiveness and visual stability and will be taken into account in Google Search’s algorithm in May 2021.
+The Core Web Vitals metrics relate to your website’s page loading speed, responsiveness, and visual stability and have been considered in Google Search’s algorithm since May 2021.

-Today, we are going to learn
+In this guide, you are going to learn

 - What are the Core Web Vitals

-- What is the impact for SEO
+- What is the impact of the Core Web Vitals for SEO

-Let’s build a better page experience together.
+Let’s build a better page experience together and optimize your website.

 Google and the user experience